NEWS & RESOURCES

 Kristine Niven I Executive Assistant Kristine Niven I Executive Assistant

-THE NATIONAL GATHERING ‘The Story of Us’
+The National Gathering ‘The Story of Us’

 At The National Gathering held at The Scots College, Bellevue Hill on Friday 6 June 2025, we came together not just as Executive Assistants - but as cathedral builders.
 Each of us contributing to something greater than ourselves.